Samialsayadi/Dimensionality-Reduction-Algorithms/README.md

 Doc
 ```

+# compute matrices
-# So to find the eigenvalues of the above entity we compute matrices Doc*Doc.T Doc* Doc.^T and Doc.^T* Doc.
+So to find the eigenvalues of the above entity we compute matrices Doc*Doc.T Doc* Doc.^T and Doc.^T* Doc.
 As previously stated , the eigenvectors of Doc* Doc.^T make up the columns of U so we can do the following analysis to find U.
 ```python
 Doc_U=Doc.dot(Doc.T)
 Doc_U